 11. Bitwig Studio

-Bitwig Studio, though, seems to have taken a foothold.
-Given its look and feel, comparisons with Ableton Live are inevitable, but this new kid on the block has got some fresh tricks up its sleeve.
+Given its look and feel, comparisons with Ableton Live are inevitable, but this still-quite new kid on the block has got some fresh tricks up its sleeve.
 The Clip and Arrange views integrate beautifully, and the modulation and automation systems are genuinely innovative.

 What's more, the new stuff keeps coming.
-Version 1.2 includes group tracks, which enable you to manage multiple parts of a mix at once, a pop-up browser for all devices that's designed to speed up your workflow, and a histogram display on various effects devices.
+Version 1.2 added group tracks, which enable you to manage multiple parts of a mix at once; a pop-up browser for all devices that's designed to speed up your workflow; and a histogram display on various effects devices.
 You can set up project templates and per-project controller mappings, and there's support for the new Multidimensional Polyphonic Expression (MPE) standard that's designed to help you to get the most out of controllers such as the ROLI Seaboard and Roger Linn LinnStrument.

 10. Acoustica Mixcraft Pro Studio

 When PC users ask us if it’s possible to get a GarageBand-style application for their operating system, we tend to point them in the direction of Mixcraft.

 Through its six major updates, Mixcraft has evolved from a basic starter app to a genuinely impressive DAW, taking on features normally associated with costlier alternatives.
 The latest version (7) represents a particularly big step forward, ushering in 64-bit compatibility, an upgraded interface, advanced audio functions such as warping, timestretching and quantisation, better support for control surfaces and more.

 If you're already a Mixcraft user, upgrading is a no-brainer.
 If you're not, you really ought to give the demo a try.